lennykean/pmmux/README.md

 ## Service Installation

-pmmux can be installed as a system service on Linux and Windows platforms:
+pmmux can run as a system service on Linux (systemd) and Windows:

 ```sh
 # Install